Scientists Gave MDMA to Octopuses—and What Happened Was Profound

 Just think about an octopus—other than their impressive intelligence, they have little in common with humans.
 We’ve been heading along different branches of the evolutionary tree for 500 million years.
 Rather than one localized brain with a cortex, or a highly folded outer layer like our brains have, an octopus’s decentralized nervous system includes control centers for each arm in addition to a brain.

-Given how different we are, Dölen and her colleague Eric Edsinger wondered whether the chemistry behind human social behaviors—the system controlling the serotonin molecule—also existed in the solitary, asocial octopus.
+Given how different we are, Gül Dölen and her colleague Eric Edsinger wondered whether the chemistry behind human social behaviors—the system controlling the serotonin molecule—also existed in the solitary, asocial octopus.
 They began by analyzing the octopus genome, and found that octopuses, too, have genes that seem to code for serotonin transporters, proteins responsible for moving serotonin molecules into brain cells.
 Serotonin is the molecule generally considered to be responsible for feeling good.
 When humans take MDMA, it binds to serotonin transporter proteins and changes the way serotonin travels between brain cells, likely producing the warm and fuzzy high and perhaps the increased extraversion that the drug is known for.

 The fun began when the researchers gave MDMA to seven Octopus bimaculoides octopuses inside laboratory tanks.
 They hoped to test whether the animals behaved more socially after receiving a dose of MDMA—a sign that the drug bound to their serotonin transporters.